mxagar/satellite_image_water_vectorizer/README.md

 ## Terms of Use, Authorship and License

-As stated in the instructions

-> [...]
-The rights to the images remain with the original holder and you must delete them when the project is completed.

 All the software files in this work except [`resample_raster.py`](utils/resample_raster.py) are protected by the GPL-v3.0 license; see [`LICENSE.md`](LICENSE.md) for more information.
 The file [`resample_raster.py`](utils/resample_raster.py) is protected by the [Apache License v2.0 license](http://www.apache.org/licenses/LICENSE-2.0).